w3f/polkadot-wiki/docs/learn/learn-offenses.md

   block as backers can back blocks "into the future" optimistically.
 See [this page](https://paritytech.github.io/polkadot-sdk/book/node/backing/statement-distribution.html#seconding-limit) for more information.
-- **Seconded + Valid Equivocation:** This happens when a malicious node first seconds something (takes absolute responsibility for it), and then only pretends to be someone who just said it is correct after someone else takes responsibility.
-That is a straight-up lie (equivocation).
+- **Seconded + Valid Equivocation:** Occurs when a malicious node first seconds something (takes absolute responsibility for it), and then only pretends to be someone who just said it is correct after another node takes responsibility.
+This behavior is a clear case of equivocation, as the node presents two conflicting stances.
 A node could use that tactic to escape responsibility, but once the system notices the two conflicting votes, the offense is reported.